trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/ml_parameterlist_interpreter.rst

   :start-after: MultigridHierarchy begin
   :end-before: MultigridHierarchy end

-Of course, we have to provide all necessary information for the multigrid setup routine.
+Of course, you have to provide all necessary information for the multigrid setup routine.
-This does not only include the fine level operator but also the set of near null space vectors.
+This does not only include the fine level operator, but also the set of near null space vectors.
-Assuming that **numPDEs** stores the number of equations (and near null space vectors, the following code allows to produce piecewise constant standard near null space vectors (which should be valid for many PDE discretizations).
+Assuming that **numPDEs** stores the number of equations (and near null space vectors), the following code allows to produce piecewise constant standard near null space vectors (which should be valid for many PDE discretizations).

 .. literalinclude:: ../../../test/tutorial/MLParameterList.cpp
   :language: cpp